Folvite Side Effects

 Applies to folic acid: capsule, injectable, solution, tablet

-In addition to its needed effects, some unwanted effects may be caused by folic acid (the active ingredient contained in Folvite).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, folic acid (the active ingredient contained in Folvite) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - general weakness or discomfort